cmugpi/learn-git/src/pres.md

 We see that `HEAD` got updated to the new commit.
 That makes sense.

-We also see that `research-doggos`, the "current branch," also got updated to now refer to this new commit.
+We also see that `research-doggos`, the branch you're "on," also got updated to now refer to this new commit.

-Finally, we see `master`, which is not the "current branch," remained the same.
+Finally, we see `master`, which is not the branch you're "on," remained the same.

 ## How `HEAD` and branches get updated